 Use in Cancer

-- Neutropenia caused by myelosuppressive chemotherapy.
-It is used to reduce the chance of infection in patients with certain types of cancer.
+Pegfilgrastim is approved to reduce the chance of infection in patients with:

 Pegfilgastrim is a form of filgrastim that has polyethylene glycol (PEG) attached to it.
 This form stays in the body longer than does filgrastim, so it doesn’t need to be given as often.
-For more information, see the Drug Information Summary for Filgrastim.
+For more information about filgrastim, see the Drug Information Summary for Filgrastim.

 More About Pegfilgrastim